About the UAB Emergency Medicine Residency Program

 The major clinical facility within the Medical Center is UAB Hospital, consisting of approximately 1,100 beds in multiple separate structures.
+In 2015, UAB Hospital was ranked the nation's third-largest public hospital.
 The North Pavilion, opened in 2004, houses the University Emergency Department as well as a number of inpatient medical, surgical, and critical care beds and operating suites.

 The second component Emergency Department is situated at Children's of Alabama, a 350-bed freestanding pediatric specialty hospital.
 With a combined volume of more than 120,000 pediatric and adult visits to the ED in 2013, the UAB Emergency Medicine Residency Program provides the resident with exposure to a broad and deep variety of critical and non-critical adult and pediatric illnesses and injuries.
 Through a carefully graduated learning experience, the resident is provided appropriate direction and teaching to many disease states first at a basic level, progressing to increased patient care responsibilities.

 A community ED rotation during the second and third year of the residency program is located at Baptist Medical Center South in Montgomery, Alabama.
 This busy, urban community ED sees an undifferentiated population of adult and pediatric patients with a volume of approximately 50,000 patients per year.